LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

 The *mergeArtifacts* directive (which is by default *false*) is set to *true* for merging the artefacts and combing artefacts generated under each task.

 The *uploadArtefacts* directive informs HyperTest to upload artefacts [files, reports, etc.] generated after task completion.
-In the example, the *reports* folder that contains the test reports will be uploaded by HyperTest.
+In the example, *path* consists of a regex for parsing the directory (i.e. *example_1* and *example_2* that contains the test reports).

 ```yaml
 mergeArtifacts: true